 For example, if the article falsely claims that you are untrustworthy, you can explain how this has limited your ability to get a job.
 Or, if the content contains personally identifying information that exposes you to physical or online harassment, you could describe the emotional trauma this has caused you.

-If you’re dealing with a social media site or blogging platform, check the site’s Terms of Service (or “TOS”), to see if the content you want removed violates any of these rules.
-Most sites ban obvious slander or similar abusive behavior and ways of reporting these violations on the website.
+If you’re dealing with a social media site or blogging platform, check the site’s Terms of Service (or “TOS”), to see if the content you want to be removed violates any of these rules.
+Most sites ban obvious slander or similarly abusive behavior and ways of reporting these violations on the website.
 So, you have a better chance of getting the content removed if you can demonstrate how the article you are concerned about violates the site’s TOS.

 If you the person you asked to delete the content is still resistant to helping you, you should ask if he or she can revise the problematic content in some way.
 Even if the website owner has a strict policy about never removing content, he or she could still help you out by: